-The classification, function and general composition of roads and streets in any urban and LDRZ(U) Development developments are detailed in Table 2.
-Council will expect all urban and LDRZ(S) these roads and streets to be constructed with a sealed pavement and provided with kerb and channel unless an alternative treatment is integral to a WSUD treatment solution, and Council has given prior agreement in writing for the use of that particular solution.
+The classification, function and general composition of roads and streets in urban and LDRZ(U) developments are detailed in Table 2.
+Council will expect all these roads and streets to be constructed with a sealed pavement and provided with kerb and channel unless an alternative treatment is integral to a WSUD treatment solution, and Council has given prior agreement in writing for the use of that solution.